AFL Wide Bay: Years in recess: 2003 and 2017 summary

 In 2003, four out of the eight clubs that played in a Brisbane League Division Three, were from AFL Bundaberg Wide Bay.
 They were Hervey Bay Bombers, Maryborough Bears, Across The Waves Bundaberg, and Brothers Bulldogs from Bundaberg.
 Gympie Cats and Pomona Demons had also previously played in the Wide Bay League.
 It was a competition which lasted only one season before the above mentioned six clubs, with the addition of new club, Bay Power, resulted in a revamped seven club League reforming the AFL Bundaberg Wide Bay competition the following year.

 Hervey Bay Bombers won the Division Three Flag in 2003 beating ATW Bundaberg Eagles, with Maryborough Bears finishing third.
 The other two clubs in the competition were Bribie Island Bulldogs and Glasshouse Lions.

 In 2017, a very similar set up to the 2003 Season took place.
 Hervey Bay Bombers, Across The Waves Bundaberg, Brothers Bulldogs and Bay Power, joined Sunshine Coast clubs, Maroochydore Roos, Gympie Cats and Pomona Demons, to form QFA Wide Bay-Sunshine Coast for just one season.
 Maroochydore Roos defeated Brothers Bulldogs in the Grand Final, played at Gympie.
 The AFL Wide Bay Reserves and Youth/Junior Grades continued under the banner of AFL Wide Bay.
 Gympie returned to play in the AFL Wide Bay competition in 2018, before leaving the competition once again.

-A Grade Senior Mens Clubs

-Merger of Two Bundaberg Clubs

-North Bundaberg Kangaroos played in this competition from 1987 until 1996 before merging with Souths.
-South Bundaberg Magpies (ATW Magpies 1996) played in this competition from 1987 until 1996 before merging with Norths.

-From 1997 the new club was to be known as Across The Waves (ATW) Bundaberg - The Eagles.
-The newly formed club won the A Grade Senior Flag in its first three seasons (1997-1999).